Hana Uzaki – Learn about the controversy surrounding the character!

 Rafael Shinzo

-A new controversy has emerged in the anime , with the aim of denigrating the design of the character Hana Uzaki from the new anime Uzaki-chan wa Asobitai !.
-According to information published in the comments of a Japanese forum, the hate campaign has had a major impact on Twitter, especially at the time of writing this article.
+A new controversy has emerged in the anime, aiming to denigrate the design of the character Hana Uzaki from the new anime Uzaki-chan wa Asobitai!.According to information published in the comments of a Japanese forum, the hate campaign has had a major impact, starting on Twitter, especially at the time of writing this article.

 Several messages were shared saying:

-" Second chapter of Uzaki-chan against Western Social Justice, since it is the home of such people.
-There are almost 200,000 people who are furious against this character, just from this tweet, and have branded anyone who defends him as an "Incel."
+"Second Chapter of Uzaki-chan against Western Social Justice, since it's the home of such people.
+There are almost 200,000 people furious with this character, just in this tweet, and they've labeled anyone who defends him as an 'Incel'."

-The likely beginning of the Uzaki-chan controversy:
+The likely start of the Uzaki-chan controversy:

 Via: Kudasai